T-Troll/alienfx-tools/README.md

 Device checked: `Alienware m15R1` (API v3), `Alienware m17R1` (API v3), `Alienware M13R2` (API v2), `Dell G5` (API v3), `Alienware M14x` (API v1) (should work with any Alienware device with API v1 or later, but i didn't test latest per-key devices).

 ## Known issues
-- On some devices, some functions from high-level SDK can works incorrectly: can't retrieve positions and colors, can't set zone to action.
-This may fixed in upcoming AWCC updates.
+- Some High-level (Dell) SDK functions doesn't work as designed.
+This may be fixed in upcoming AWCC updates.<br>
-- `alienfx-cli set-tempo` command doesn't work with high-level SDK (bug in SDK, low-level only).<br>
 - `alienfx-cli` `set-zone` and `set-zone-action` commands not supported with low-level SDK (no zones defined).<br>
 - Only one device per time can be controlled trough low-level SDK, but you can choose which one.
-- Hardware light effects morph, breathing, spectrum, rainbow doesn't supported for older devices.
+- Hardware light effects morph, breathing, spectrum, rainbow doesn't supported for older (v1, v2) devices.
 - Hardware light effects can't work with software light effects at the same time (hardware bug, "Update" command stop all effects).
 - DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` didn't work, and `alienfx-gui` can't handle GPU load for it correctly.
-- <b>WARNING!</b> In case you run `alienfx-gui`, `alienfx-haptics` or `alienfx-ambient` for a long time (1 hour+) and have AWCC installed and running, you can meet significant system slowdown, die to `WMI Host Process` high CPU usage.
-It's a bug into `AWCCService` AWCC component, producing excessive calls "Throttling Idle Tasks" to WMI.
-Quick fix: Stop AWCCService if you plan to use gui, haptics or ambient for a long time.
-- <b>DO NOT</b> use alienfx-gui with hardware power button setup and monitroing with other app switching light colors - it can provide unexpected results (see below)!
-But you can use any of my apps, they have a check for this situation, so it's safe.
-Stop AWCC service before using power button control!
+- <b>WARNING!</b> I strongly reccomend to stop AWCCService if you plan to use gui, haptics or ambient application.
+Keep it working can provide unexpected results, espectially if you handle Power Button in gui app.
 - <b>WARNING!</b> Using hardware power button, especially for events, can provide hardware light system freeze in rare situations!
-If lights are freezed, shutdown you notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 sec (or then lights come off), then start it back.
+If lights are freezed, shutdown or hibernate you notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 sec (or until lights turn off), then start it back.

 ## Installation
 Download latest release archive from [here](https://github.com/T-Troll/alienfx-tools/releases).<br>